openengg1/SurfaceFilm-OF/README.md

 2. Stanton-Rutland (1998)
 3. O'Rourke-Amsden (2000)

 The files are arranged based on the models.
 Comments to the equations and variable have been added as and when required.
+Please cite the following paper if you choose to use any of the implementations on this repository: https://www.sae.org/publications/technical-papers/content/2019-01-0209/
+For any queries please reach out to me on: rmishra@tamu.edu